Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 ## Generator outputs

-This generator creates SPA views with HTML markup and a TypeScript view model class and registers their paths with the RequireJS configuration in the specified *Registry File*.
+This generator creates SPA views with HTML markup and a TypeScript view model class and registers their paths with the RequireJS configuration in the specified `RegistryFile`.

-If the view is not marked with a `child` attribute, it will also be added to the specified *Menu File* with Durandal routes registration, so that it could be displayed in the main menu.
+If the view has [`ui:main-link`](../../../visual-studio/modeling/presentation#main-menu-links) elements, those will also be added to the specified `MenuFile` with Durandal routes registration, so that it could be displayed in the main menu.

 The generator also adds all the generated files to the specified SPA project as needed.